fmarino-412/ServerlessFlowBench/readme.md

 It can be downloaded from Google Cloud Platform Console &#8594; API and services (in the side menu) &#8594; Credentials &#8594; Service accounts (selecting the one with desired authorizations) &#8594; New key.

 ### Azure API in Open Whisk (optional)
 These files are needed only if the user needs to execute benchmarks on Open Whisk for the originally defined anger detection workflows.
-Being every file specific for each function, several version of this information are needed.
+Being every file specific for each function, several versions of this information are needed.
 Strings needed to fill these files can be found from Azure Console &#8594; Resources (in the side menu) &#8594; Choose the specific Cognitive Service resource &#8594; Keys and endpoints.

 <h4>Java:</h4>